LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

     }
 ```

-Just like the Top News operation, we need to deserialize the JSON message under the "data" section to the TopNewsData object using the following codes.
+Like the Top News operation, we need to deserialize the JSON message under the "data" section to the TopNewsData object using the following codes.

 ```csharp
  var headlinesList = topNewsHeadlinesResp.Data.Raw["data"]?.ToObject<IList<TopNewsData>>();